Math

 10 / 20

-10. An arrangement of n objects taking r out of them at a time without any order is:
+10. An arrangement of n objects taking r out of then at a time with some definite order is

 11 / 20